Project Flying Fox

 ‘Project Flying Fox’ is an environmental education program that involves students working scientifically and technologically to investigate a local endangered species, the Grey-headed flying fox, and design a solution to help conserve it.
 The species has declined by over 30% since 1989 and thousands have died recently from extreme heat events.
 The species is listed by the EPA as ‘vulnerable to extinction’ and protected under federal laws.

-Students will learn about the species, including common myths and misconceptions, and design a solution (possibly using information and communication systems) to help raise awareness about the species and conserve them.
+Students will learn about the species, including common myths and misconceptions, and design a solution (possibly using information and communication systems) to raise awareness about the species to help conserve them.

-- Introductory activities and resources to introduce the students to the project, including a video conference with a Flying Fox expert and live flying fox
+- Introductory activities and resources to introduce the students to the project.

 By participating in the project, students will:

 - Describe how structural features and other adaptations of living things help them to survive in their environment ST3-10LW

 - Describes some physical conditions of the environment and how these affect the growth and survival of living things ST3-11LW

 - Use gathered data to develop explanations about how changing the physical conditions of the environment affects the growth and survival of living things